chandanv89/read-write-vrp-docs-pub/resources-and-data-models/payment-agreement-consents.md

 ### POST /payment-agreement-consents

-The API endpoint allows the TPP to ask an ASPSP to create a new **payment-agreement-consent*- resource.
+The API endpoint allows the TPP to ask an ASPSP to create a new **payment agreement consents*- resource.

-- The POST action indicates to the ASPSP that a payment agreement consent has been staged.
+- The POST action indicates to the ASPSP that a payment agreement consents has been staged.
 At this point, although request payload contains Debtor Accounts, but the PSU may not have been identified by the ASPSP.
 - The endpoint allows the TPP to send a copy of the consent (between PSU and TPP) to the ASPSP for the PSU to authorise.
-- The ASPSP creates the **payment-agreement-consent** resource and responds with a unique ConsentId to refer to the resource.
+- The ASPSP creates the **payment agreement consents** resource and responds with a unique ConsentId to refer to the resource.

 #### Status

-The default/initial Status of the resource is set to &quot;AwaitingAuthorisation&quot; immediately after the payment-agreement-consent has been created.
+The default/initial Status of the resource is set to &quot;AwaitingAuthorisation&quot; immediately after the payment agreement consents has been created.
 If the parameters specified by the TPP in this resource aren't valid, or fail any rules, the ASPSP must throw 400 Bad Request with appropriate message, instead of creating a Resource with an alternative status.

 | Status |
 | ------ |